 Finca Adalgisa is located in a little town called Chacras de Coria in Lujan de Cuyo.
-Lujan de Cuyo is considered the heart of Mendoza wine country.
+Lujan de Cuyo is considered the heart of the Mendoza wine country.
 The vineyards are among the oldest compared to Uco Valley, a popular but newer wine region, giving it a different feel and flavour.

 The hotel is built around a small vineyard that has been in the family for three generations.
 It’s exactly the type of wine-making I am passionate about, producing only 5000 bottles of Malbec a year from vines that are nearly 100 years old (click here to read more on how to choose wine).